JanneM/Ruse/README.md

 If you want to recreate the build files, you can run "autogen.sh" to do so.
 Then you can do 'configure', 'make' and 'make install as above.

-## Features
+## Options

-### Memory estimation
+*  -l LABEL, --label=LABEL

+  Ruse outputs a file named "\<name of program\>-\<PID\>.ruse" by default.
+If you don't want the name of the binary, you can set a different name here.

+* --stdout

+  Print the output on screen instead of saving into a file.
+Good for debugging and testing.

+* --no-header

+  Don't print the header lines at the top of the file when printing each time step.
+This is good for when you want to read the output with a different program.

+* --no-summary

+  Don't print the summary info at the end.
+This is good when you just want to read the stepwise data with another program.

+* -s, --steps

+  Print each sample step.
+Each line has the form:

+    Time(seconds)  Memory(MB)  total-processes  active-processes  sorted list of CPU use

+  Each value is separated by white space.
+The sorted list has as many elements as the number of active processes.
+If process information is turned off, this will print only time and memory.

+* -p, --procs

+  Print process information.
+This finds the number of available cores; the total number of processes, the number of active processes and the CPU usage, in percent.

+  * Total processes is the number of child processes and threads the application has at the timple of takign the sample.

+  * Active processes are child processes and threads that have a non-zero CPU use during the previous sample period.

+  * The process list is a list of active processes' CPU usage, in percent, sorted from highest to lowest.

+  If the number of cores his higher than the number of active processes, the excess cores go unused.
+This generally means you have too many cores allocated.

+  If the number of cores is lower, then some of those active processes are sharing a core between them.
+This may well be fine, and an efficient use of resources.
+In other cases it can mean the job could benefit from more cores.

+* --no-procs

+  Don't print process information.
+We still calculate it in the background; it is very efficient and there is little to gain by actively disabling it.

+* -t SECONDS, --time=SECONDS

+  Sample process and memory use every SECONDS.
+In general, a shorter interval may let you catch some transient events, or measure a short-running application.
+But it comes at the potential cost of higher overhead and of much longer result files.
+If you are only collecting the summary data there is little reason to change this value.

+* --rss              use RSS for memory estimation --pss              use PSS for memory estimation

-There are (at least) two ways to measure the amount of memory used by a process: "RSS" (Resident Set Size) and "PSS" (Proportional Set Size).
-RSS counts the amount of physical memory actually used (not just allocated) by a process.
-This is a simple and fast measurement, but pessimistic, as it doesn't take into account memory shared by multiple processes.
-PSS takes shared memory areas into account, but to estimate it you have to go through each allocated memory block and sum up the values each time.
-This is slow; for a large process — hundreds of GB — this can take on the order of seconds.
+  RSS and PSS  are two ways to measure the amount of memory used by a process.
+"RSS" (Resident Set Size) counts the amount of physical memory actually used (not just allocated) by a process.
+This is a simple and fast measurement, but it doesn't take into account memory shared among multiple processes.
+RSS tends to be pessimistic as a result.

+  PSS (Proportional Set Size) takes shared memory areas into account, making it more accurate.
+But to estimate it you have to go through each allocated memory block record and sum up the values.
+This is slow; for a large process that uses hundreds of GB this can take on the order of seconds.

-Because of the performance impact, Ruse defaults to RSS.
+  Ruse defaults to RSS due to the performance impact.
 This is a pessimistic estimation, but in most cases the actual difference is fairly small.
-The memory estimation is meant to be a lower bound for job allocation, so being pessimistic is not a bad thing.
-Also, for installations where [Slurm] uses RSS this is the best estimate.
+The memory estimation is meant to be a lower bound for job allocation, so being pessimistic is not really a problem.
+For clusters where [Slurm] uses RSS this is the best estimate.

-You can use PSS by using the "--pss" option.
-You can also default to PSS at build time by passing "--enable-pss" to the configure invocation.
-Note again that this can have a significant performance impact; avoid using short time periods if you do this.
+You can enable PSS with the "--pss" option.
+You can default to PSS at build time by passing "--enable-pss" to the configure invocation.
+Again, note that this can have a significant performance impact; avoid using short time periods if you do this.

-### Process CPU usage

-Ruse records the total number of processes and threads at each time step.
-It also records the amount of CPU each process used since the last step.
-Active processes are the ones with a non-zero amount of activity.

-At each time, the active process CPU use is sorted, optionally displayed, and added to the total.
-At the end, Ruse dismpays the peak number of total simultaneous processes; total active processes, and the average CPU use.

-Note that we do not care *which* process did what in the display.
-The most active process may be different from time step to time step.
-We only care about the pattern of activity.
+* --help, --version

+  Display a short help text with the options, and show the version of Ruse.

 #### Interpret process usage